xremming/gontext/README.md

 # Gontext

-Gontext ports the Go context package for TypeScript/JavaScript.
+Go-like context for TypeScript and JavaScript.
+For the general design around the package see the [Go context package](https://golang.org/pkg/context/).

+Documentation and examples are still to be added but the package is fully functional.